 Generally, most children adjust to the separation well once things have settled down.
 Children need to feel free to be loved and nurtured within both family homes.
-Seek professional help for your children if you believe they are not coping well with the separation.
+Seek professional help for your children sooner than later, if you believe they are not coping well with the separation.

-Dealing with the other parent
+4. Dealing with the other parent

 The way you deal with the other parent can have a major effect on your children.
 If it is done well, your children will benefit and settle into healthy routines with both of you.
 Make you sure AVOID:

-- arguing or inviting conflict in the children's hearing - speaking negatively about the other parent - using your children to pass on messages to the other parent - encouraging your children to take sides with you
+- arguing or inviting conflict in the children's hearing - speaking negatively about the other parent - using your children to pass on messages to the other parent - encouraging your children to take sides with you - using your children to spy on the other parent

-Be the best parent you can be
+5. Be the best parent you can be

 The more involved you are in your children's lives, the more they will benefit.
 The challenge for you is how to do this more effectively.
 Here are some ideas of how to stay connected with your children:

-- Share activities like bike rides, skating, jigsaws, board games, cooking etc. - Ask them what they would like to do with you and implement this - Keep in contact with their school - Create your own rituals for birthdays, Christmas and holidays - Have a special bedtime ritual; read a story, a little chat, sing a song/ lullaby
+- Share activities like bike rides, skating, jigsaws, board games, cooking etc. - Ask them what they would like to do with you and implement this where possible - Keep in contact with their school regularly - Create your own rituals for birthdays, Christmas and holidays - Have a special bedtime ritual; read a story, a little chat, sing a song/lullaby.

-Remember that children need a secure emotional base
+6. Remember that children need a secure emotional base

 When your children are living with you they need to feel safe and secure in your home.
 Setting up daily routines can help this process so your children know what to expect each day.
 Set realistic rules and boundaries in your home so that your children know what behaviours are accepted by you.
 A secure emotional base also includes: